Information About Actuaries

 - Moves on to executive levels of management

 Actuaries work for insurance companies, government, and consulting firms.
-In spring of 2006, a survey shows in the Omaha region, with only a bachelor's degree and some work experience, a yearly salary of $96,170 and those with a master's made $107,800.
-As of 2004, the national median annual salary was $76,340.
+In Fall 2021, a survey showed that in the Omaha region with only a bachelor's degree and some work experience, an actuary's median yearly salary was $79,952 and those with a master's made $114,889.
+As of 2020, the national median annual salary was $111,030.